Making Family Law Better for Families

 - Clarifies the division of property

-Phase 2 of the FLA Modernization project include a review of provisions about:
+Phase 2 of the FLA Modernization project included a review of provisions about:

 - Guardianship, parenting arrangements and contact